OliverCi/freeplane2md/test/expected-freeplaneUserGuide-introduction.md

               -

 <p>
-      Click on the map tab you want to copy, making it the current map.
-Then access the menubar <font color="#ff0000">View &gt; New map view</font>.
+      Click on the map tab you want to copy, making it the current map.Â Â Then access the menubar <font color="#ff0000">View &gt; New map view</font>.
     </p>

               - A copy of the map is created to the right of the node you selected.